 While each state's version of Megan's Law differs slightly, they all require some form of sex offender registration and community notification.
-The information that states typically collect about the sex offenders includes the offender's name, address, picture, and the nature of their crime.
-States publish this information on freely available web sites that the public can query in many different way.
+The information that states typically collect about sex offenders includes the offender's name, address, picture, and the nature of their crime.
+States publish this information on freely available websites that the public can query in many different ways.

 Megan's Law: State Resources

-The list below contains links to each state's official Megan's Law web site.
-Follow the links below for access to your state's sex offender registry and information on the operation of your state's version of the law.
+The list below contains links to each state's official Megan's Law website.
+Follow the links below for access to your state's sex offender registry (SOR) and information on the operation of your state's version of the law.